 WORLD SCENARIO: Facts and Figures

-- As economy shifts from developing to developed stage, they will show more and more shift toward services.
+- As economy shifts from developing to developed stage, they will show more and more shift towards services.

-- Today, the fastest growing segments of the US economy are services.
+- Today, the fastest growing segment of the US economy is services.

 - The US balance of trade in goods has remained in the red for many years, but here has been a trade surplus in services.